Welcome to the Active Managers Council

-Active management provides important value for investors..
-For the past 20 years, however, the public perception of active management has been centered around a negative --namely, that active management isn’t lower-cost than index funds.
+Active management represents the majority of investment assets globally, but over the past 20 years, the public perception of active management has shifted with the rise of passive products such as Exchange-Traded Funds.
 The narrative seems to be that passive management is cheaper – and therefore better, while active management underperforms, largely because of fees.

 But this one-dimensional characterization of active management misses many of its most important attributes.
 Active management is:

 - A key component of investment portfolios, for both individuals and institutions